 And why do we give through 1% for the Planet?
 (Glad you asked!)
-We’ve loved 1% for the Planet from the moment we heard about it.
+We’ve loved this organization from the moment we heard about it.
 When we joined in 2010, we knew we wanted to give to environmental organizations, and the chance to join a movement at the same time was irresistible.
 It’s been extremely satisfying to watch the growth of this global alliance of businesses that give 1% of their revenue to environmental nonprofits.
-When we joined, giving totaled just over $50 million; now it’s surpassed $265 million.
+When we joined, giving totaled a little more than $50 million; now it’s over $265 million.
 More than 3,400 member companies have given to thousands of nonprofits in 64 countries.

 Just as important, the certification requirement ensures that we act on our good intentions.
 It allows us to make the public statement, along with fellow members, that businesses should make a contribution to preserving and restoring the resources that contribute to their success.
 And it shows they can afford to do so—regardless of their size.

 Naturally, we think showing off the blue 1% globe gives us makes us stand out.We know it makes clients feel good about working with us and attracts creative, passionate people to work for us.
 Honestly, though, our greatest hope is that so many other businesses join the 1% alliance that the logo ceases to be a differentiator.
 That would mean we’re making real progress on achieving the old 1% for the Planet call to action: “Keep earth in business.”